December 7

 Anything that is considered a tropical plant is going to start dormancy at about 50°, but is generally not sensitive to losing foliage until we get frost at 32°.

-Fruit trees that NEVER need freeze protection:
+Fruit trees that should NEVER need freeze protection:

 When planted in their correct zones, these fruiting trees, bushes and vines should never need frost protection in zones 8b & 9 (down to 15-18°):